Director, Office of Research Ethics and Integrity

 - Due recognition of all participants is part of a proper research process, and the authors must ensure that others who have contributed to the work are recognised in the research output.
 Authors should ensure that the work of research students / trainees, research assistants and technical officers is properly acknowledged.
 Courtesy demands that individuals and organisations providing facilities should also be acknowledged.

 - No person who is an author, consistent with the minimum requirement for authorship can be excluded as an author without their prior written permission.
-This must be attached to the University's Statement of Authorship and Location of Data forms and lodged and retained by the school / centre.

 - Reasonable steps must be taken to respect the right of a creator of intellectual property to be acknowledged as the author of a work and to endeavour to ensure that others respect that right, unless the creator wishes not to be acknowledged or chooses not to attribute the work at the time of creation.